Syed Wajih Ahmad Naqvi: Life and career

-As a part of his pioneering efforts to investigate the impacts of global change on marine biogeochemistry of the northern Indian Ocean, Naqvi carried out extensive work on greenhouse gases [carbon dioxide (CO2), nitrous oxide (N2O) and methane (CH4)] both in the open-ocean and seasonally-occurring coastal hypoxic zone.
+As a part of his pioneering efforts to investigate the impacts of global change on marine bio-geochemistry of the northern Indian Ocean, Naqvi carried out extensive work on greenhouse gases [carbon dioxide (CO2), nitrous oxide (N2O) and methane (CH4)] both in the open-ocean and seasonally-occurring coastal hypoxic zone.
 The coastal low-oxygen zone, the largest of its kind in the world, has been found to have intensified in recent years, affecting living resources and providing feedback to global change.
 The former is because denitrification removes all nitrate, at rates that are the highest ever measured from any marine system, culminating in sulphidic conditions, and the latter is due to unprecedented accumulation of N2O.
 Thus, it has been shown for the first time that human activities are causing an increase in oceanic emissions of N2O, and the efflux of this potent greenhouse gas from the Arabian Sea is globally significant, unlike those of CO2 and CH4.

 Biological productivity in the ocean is sometimes limited by low concentration of iron.
 This phenomenon, widely prevalent in the Southern Ocean and equatorial Pacific, has been discovered for the first time in the western Arabian Sea, significantly affecting regional biogeochemistry, including the anomalous location of the OMZ.
 It has been proposed that addition of iron to the HNLC waters could promote biological production causing a drawdown of atmospheric CO2.
 Consequently, ocean iron fertilization (OIF) has been widely regarded as a potential technique to sequester CO2 from the atmosphere.
 Naqvi organized the largest OIF experiment conducted so far – called the LOHAFEX – in the Southern Ocean, which yielded quite different results from those of previous studies.
 In the absence of diatoms, due to silicon deficiency in the study area, intense grazing of smaller phytoplankton by zooplankton prevented large build-up of phytoplankton biomass and carbon export to the deep sea.
 The LOHAFEX findings imply a much lower than expected potential of OIF for sequestration of atmospheric CO2.

 Naqvi initiated the first systematic study of freshwater ecosystems of India (groundwaters, natural lakes and man-made reservoirs).
 Observations in a large number of dams revealed relatively moderate eutrophication, with anoxic conditions prevailing in the lypolimnia during summer stratification with an apparent loss of fixed nitrogen in most reservoirs.
 Mechanisms and rates of this loss have been determined.
 More importantly, it has been demonstrated that methane emissions from Indian dams, previously postulated to be the highest in the world, are much smaller.